 A wallet for the sake of safety

 There are also wallets that take advantage of the benefits of both, so-called hybrids.
-The perks of being able to access your wallet from any device exists, but at the same time you don’t have to give out all control over your wallet to a third party.
-Here, your private key is encrypted before it is sent to the server and the server can thus never gain access to your password.
-It is also why it is not possible to reset the password on such a service, so if you forget your password, you’ll no longer have access to your bitcoin.
-BTCX|Wallet is an example.
+The perks of being able to access your wallet from any device exist, but at the same time you do not have to give out all control over your wallet to a third party.
+Here, your private key is encrypted before it is sent to the server.
+The server can thus never gain access to your password.
+It is also why it is not possible to reset the password on such a service, so if you forget your password, you will no longer have access to your bitcoin.